Serverless architecture

 Writes and reads follow separate paths, with compute resources auto-scaling independently based on demand.
 The separation of compute resources ensures that queries never impact write throughput and writes never impact query latency.
 The auto-scaling of compute resources, combined with highly efficient blob storage, reduces cost, as you pay only for what you use.

-Blob storage
+Object storage

 For each namespace in a serverless index, Pinecone clusters records that are likely to be queried together and identifies a centroid dense vector to represent each cluster.
-These clusters and centroids are stored as data files in distributed blob storage that provides virtually limitless data scalability and guaranteed high-availability.
+These clusters and centroids are stored as data files in distributed object storage that provides virtually limitless data scalability and guaranteed high-availability.

 Write path